tomomano/aws-cdk-dojo/README.md

 The project here are just examples for learning, and not at all intended for production.

 ## Contact me
-If you have any questions or find any bugs, please submit an issue 😎  &#1F601
+If you have any questions or find any bugs, please submit an issue :wink:

-:smile: